nimblehq/our-team/join-us/our-recruitment-process.md

 Interview slots are booked via [Calendly](https://calendly.com/) so that applicants can pick a time that works best for them.
 Interviews usually take anywhere between 30 to 60 minutes.

-During this first meet, we blend informal, technical and personality-based questions.
-At this first stage, we are checking both team-fit and technical aptitude.
-The technical questions do not require any special preparation as we do not do whiteboard interviews.
+During this first meet, we blend informal, skills and personality-based questions.
+At this first stage, we are checking both team-fit and aptitude.
+The skillset questions do not require any special preparation as we do not do whiteboard interviews.
 Instead, we focus on practical and intermediate-level questions allowing applicants to reference their own experience and at the same time allowing us to verify if the applicant is up-to-date with the current technologies and best practices.